 - EdReady is available as an ACCUPLACER placement test alternative

 - For updated information, please visit: https://windward.hawaii.edu/services-for- students/testing-center/

 Ka Piko Tutoring and Embedded Tutoring

 Ka Piko at Windward Community College provides tutoring, embedded tutoring, and other academic support to students.

-- Ka Piko Tutoring (Math Lab, Writing Center, Speech Lab) will provide online tutoring via ZOOM for Fall 2020 and will open on Tuesday, September 8
+- Ka Piko Tutoring (Math Lab, Writing Lab, Speech Lab) will provide online tutoring via ZOOM for Fall 2020 and will open on Tuesday, September 8

 - Embedded tutors (SI Leaders and Alakaʻi) will offer online study sessions and office hours